 La Rocca, Donald J. "An Approach to the Study of Arms and Armour from Tibet."
-Royal Armouries Yearbook 4 (2000). pp. 127–128, fig. 29.
+Royal Armouries Yearbook (1999), pp. 127–28, fig. 29.

-La Rocca, Donald J. "Rediscovering the Arms and Armor of Tibet."
-In Warriors of the Himalayas.
-New York: The Metropolitan Museum of Art, 2006. pp. 5, 134–137, 198–199, 204, nos.
-46 and 101, ill. pp. 134–135, 204, and front cover.
+La Rocca, Donald J. Warriors of the Himalayas: Rediscovering the Arms and Armor of Tibet.
+New York: The Metropolitan Museum of Art, 2006. pp. 5, 134–137, 198–199, 204, front cover, nos.
+46, 101, ill.